Chair of Governors

 My name is Kaimes Beasley and I am the Vice Chair of Governors, I joined the Board of Governors in May 2016.

 My wife and I have lived in Worth since 2003 and our eldest son started Reception in 2014; our second child attends pre-school at Busy Bees at the Worth Village Hall.
 I am an officer with Her Majesty's Coastguard and am currently the Maritime Operations Controller at Dover Coastguard Operations Centre.

 I enjoy keeping fit and I am a keen runner; physical activity is an important contributor to general well-being and I would like to support the Head Teacher and her staff in the delivery of this area of the curriculum.

-My name is Shelley Nye and I am a Parent Governor and currently the Vice Chair of Governors.
-I have been a Parent Governor since 2014.
+My name is Shelley Nye and I have been a school governor since 2014.
 I enjoy the role and especially enjoy working to ensure the happiness and well-being of the staff and pupils here.

 I moved to the village of Worth with my family in 2014 and my two children attend the School.
 We love the village and particularly love the family atmosphere at the School.

 I run a PR and Marketing company and am very interested in digital marketing and developments in social media and IT.

 I am also a member of the School PTA and help organise and run fundraising activities.